Guide to Choosing the Right Hot Water Heater for Your Home

 Now that you know the main difference between the two types of water heaters, how does each water heater system work?

-The working principle of a traditional hot water heater
+The working principle of traditional heaters

 Four main elements comprise a conventional water heater – the heating element, the tank, safety devices, and anode rod.
 The moment you turn your tap to the “hot” setting, hot water stored inside the tank gets sent to the pipes for use.
 One of the challenges faced by people using a traditional water heater is the tendency to run out of hot water when all hot water stored inside the tank is exhausted.